Kontofel/canitsynchro/README.md

 # canitsynchro
-Python constraint solver for Shimano Di2 (or similar) Full Synchronised Shift mapping
+Python constraint solver for Shimano Di2 (or similar) Full Synchronised Shift mapping, or just a tool to find out when to front shift
 ## Usage

 python3 canitsynchro.py "[CHAINRING]" -c "[CASSETTE MODEL / COGS]" [ADDITIONAL OPTIONS]